Lontananza

 The variance of a string is defined as the largest difference between the number of occurrences of any 2 characters present in the string.
 Note the two characters may or may not be the same.

-Given a string s consisting of lowercase English letters only, return the largest variance possible among all substrings of s.
+sconsisting of lowercase English letters only, return the largest variance possible among all substrings ofs.A substring is a contiguous sequence of characters within a string.

 Constraints $1 \leq s.length \leq 10^4$